Budget 2026 Expectations on Income Tax

 • Depreciation under section 32 is generic for all entities, with an additional depreciation provided to manufacturing entities in the first year of operation.

-• Given the higher incidence of machinery wear and tear and the sector's requirement for further development, more depreciation benefits can be expected this year.
+• Given the higher incidence of machinery wear and tear and the sector's requirement for further development, more depreciation benefits are expected.

 • This tax benefit can boost the indigenous production and help the economy achieve the mission of Aatmanirbhar Bharat.